-- Structural changes in the reporting organization that significantly impact its base year emissions.
+- ◆ Structural changes in the reporting organization that significantly impact its base year emissions.
 A structural change involves the transfer of control of emissions-generating activities or operations from one organization to another.
 While a single structural change might not significantly impact the base year emissions, the cumulative effect of a number of minor structural changes can.
-Structural changes include the following: - ➤ Reorganization, division, or consolidation of subordinate organization's emitting activities - > Outsourcing and insourcing of emitting activities. - Changes in calculation method or improvements in the accuracy of emission factors or activity data that significantly impact the base year emissions data. - ◆ Discovery of significant errors, or a number of cumulative errors, that are collectively significant.
+Structural changes include the following: - ➤ Reorganization, division, or consolidation of subordinate organization's emitting activities - ➤ Outsourcing and insourcing of activities that were not previously accounted for in Scope 3. - ◆ Changes in calculation method or improvements in the accuracy of emission factors or activity data that significantly impact the base year emissions data. - ◆ Discovery of significant errors, or a number of cumulative errors, that are collectively significant.